-Some of the attendees at our last careers convention include:
+Some of the attendees at previous careers conventions include:

 Our Careers department works very closely with a number of providers throughout Herefordshire and Gloucestershire to enhance the opportunities available to John Kyrle students.
 During Year 11 students are given one to one support to discuss college courses and to ensure they are fully aware of the choices available to them.

 JKHS Sixth Form has been consistently graded in the top 10% of A level providers by the ALPS organisation and achieves its aim for “First Choice Futures for All”.
-Summer 2016 saw 62% A*-B at Advanced Level and a 100% pass rate, this continues a tradition of excellence at A level with four consecutive years above 60% A*-B and six years above 58%.
+Summer 2017 saw 60% plus A*-B at Advanced Level and a 100% pass rate.
+This continues a tradition of excellence at A level with five consecutive years 60% plus A*-B grades.
+In March 2018 the school was once again informed it was in the top 10% nationally for advanced level performance.
 Students gained places at leading universities, apprentice providers and employers.
 Indeed 35% of all university destinations were Russell Group and the Sixth Form has an enviable reputation for students attending Oxbridge, Medicine and Veterinary science courses.
-Students normally study three or occasionally four A levels and their is a wide choice of twenty six subjects.
+Students normally study three or occasionally four A levels and there is a wide choice of twenty-four subjects.
 During Sixth Form students follow a program to improve their employment skills and understanding of global issues to ensure they move into the next phase of their life with confidence.

 Mrs Knapper, our careers advisor, would like you to be aware that, if after your interview/s you are offered more than 1 place, you should accept them both and wait until you receive your results in August before making any final decision as to which route you wish to take.